-- Avoid unnecessary stress and learn how to address situations that do need attention.
-For example, how to say no, what to pare down from your schedule, and not being out with people who stress you out.
+- AVOID unnecessary stress and learn how to address situations that do need attention.
+For example, you should learn how to pare down your schedule, and make sure that you’re not hanging out with people who stress you out.

-- Adapt and change yourself if you can’t change the stressor by adjusting our expectations and attitude with reframing skills (looking at problems in a different way), looking at the bigger picture, adjusting your standards, and practicing gratitude.
+- ADAPT and change yourself if you can’t change the stressor by adjusting your expectations and attitude.
+This can be done by looking at problems in a different way.
+You should also focus on looking at the bigger picture, adjusting your standards, and practicing gratitude.

-- Accept the things you can’t change or avoid such as a death of a loved one, don’t try to control the uncontrollable, look for the upside, learn to forgive, and share your feelings.
+- ACCEPT the things you can’t change or avoid, which can include any uncontrollable circumstances such as the death of a loved one, a natural disaster, or the loss of a job.
+Don’t try to control the uncontrollable; instead, look for the upside and the silver linings, learn to forgive, and express your feelings.

 COMMON CAUSES OF WORKPLACE STRESS